-Although hazards of a malevolent nature are not described in this section of the licence application, the applicant should consider the emergency response to those hazards.
-Note that the effects of such hazards are likely to be similar to those of conventional accidents and malfunctions.
+Although hazards of a malevolent nature are not described in this section of the licence application, the applicant must consider the emergency response to such hazards.
+It should be noted that the effects of such hazards are likely to be similar to those of conventional accidents and malfunctions.